Sixties City Index Page

 Antony Little The more fashion-conscious of youthful males dared to challenge the standard 'rules' of masculine dress that had hardly changed for half a century.
 One of the resulting trends was the 'new romantic' dandy, flamboyantly attired in frills, velvet, cravats and vividly printed shirts.
 Young entrepreneurs, often from aristocratic backgrounds*, were not slow in taking advantage of this remarkable change of style and, in the areas around Piccadilly Circus that were already well known for dressing the British gentry, established outlets whose brightly coloured products combined the more traditional tailoring output with the design flair of the 'fashion graduate'.
 Many of these new designers were a product of the newly-created 'menswear' courses run by the Royal College of Art and London College of Fashion.

 'Blades' was one of the first businesses to dare the sanctity of Savile Row tailoring.
-It was opened in 1963 by Charley Hornby and Rupert Lycett-Green 'For The company, with its slogan 'Today rather than a memory of yesterday', boasted an impressive and varied list of clientele, including The Beatles.
+It was opened in 1963 by Charley Hornby and Rupert Lycett-Green.
+The company, with its slogan of 'For today rather than a memory of yesterday', boasted an impressive and varied list of clientele, including The Beatles.
 Michael Fish opened his Clifford Street tailors 'Mr Fish' in 1966, having previously established a reputation as the designer who brought traditional hosiers Turnbull & Asser more up to date with items such as fitted shirts and kipper ties.
 Tom Gilbey opened his design consultancy and fashion house in Sackville Street in 1968.

 It would take a very, very much larger article than this to even start to investigate the diversity and novelty of fashions of the Sixties in detail as fads were regional as well as national and international, and changed almost weekly, as immortalised in the words of the Kinks' 'Dedicated Follower of Fashion', but it is probably sufficient just to say that it was all NEW and, for a while, it was great fun!

-Also see: The V&A's 'History of 1960s Fashion and Textiles' and the Sixties City page 'Fashions and Trends of 1963'
+Also see: The V&A's 'An Introduction to 1960s Fashion' and the Sixties City page 'Fashions and Trends of 1963'

 Fashion Trends - London Look of the 60s